Great Dane

 About the Great Dane

-Standing 28 to 32 inches tall and weighing 110 to 175 pounds, the Great Dane is a giant-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 28 to 32 inches tall and weighing 110 to 175 pounds, the Great Dane is a giant-sized dog.
+Holds the record for the tallest dog breed in the world, with some individuals standing over 44 inches at the shoulder and over 7 feet on hind legs.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview